Facebook & Google App Campaign AdTech Changes: What Does This Mean for Advertising in 2020?

 In the past year, Facebook and Google App Campaign optimization algorithms have drastically improved, creating a level playing field for social advertisers of all sizes.
 Advantages that were once held by third-party SaaS providers have diminished, with media buying and bidding becoming much easier and faster with these improved native tools.
 This being said, Facebook and Google’s algorithm improvements may eventually kill third-party adtech.
-How can advertisers take advantage of this moving in 2019?
+How can advertisers take advantage of these adtech changes moving forward in 2019?

 Facebook & Google App Campaign Algorithm Updates

 Ready for an algorithm to do your job?
 Ready or not, it’s already begun.

 At the end of 2017, Google moved the all-new app install campaigns to Google App Campaigns.
 About a month after that, they turned off any Search, Display, and YouTube app promo campaigns that were running.
 All mobile app install campaigns on Google must now be run through Google App Campaigns, which allows Google’s algorithm to manage most of the functions in your campaigns.

 Here’s how Google describes the new AC:

 “As an app advertiser, you want to get your app into the hands of more paying users.
 So, how do you connect with those people?
 Google App campaigns streamline the process for you, making it easy to promote your apps across Google’s largest properties including Search, Google Play, YouTube, and the Google Display Network.
 Just add a few lines of text, a bid, some assets, and the rest is optimized to help your users find you.”

 Facebook followed suit quickly after.
 At the beginning of 2018, they rolled out an update, which included new best practices.
 While Facebook’s changes weren’t as forced as Google’s, they still influenced results.

 Then, on February 19, 2018, Facebook’s algorithm significantly changed how mobile app installs and lead generation campaigns are managed.
 Advertisers handed over quite a bit of social advertising control to these algorithms.
 This gives us, as advertisers, the freedom to focus on things like ad creative and audience expansion.

 The Advantages of Algorithm Control